guilala/srcerer/README.md

 Based on app.json settings and a template, Srcerer can automatically create nginx configuration files.
 A simlink inside Nginx's 'sites-enabled', and you are hosting the application.

 ## Back- end
 Srcerer hosts interactivity by using [Express](https://expressjs.com)'s req, res, next api for blobs to send and receive interactive data in JSON format.
-It mounts scrips configured in any io.json it finds.
+It mounts scripts configured in any io.json it finds.

 ## Modular client
 Srcerer builds each client- side application module by compiling 'blobs' from source directories.
 Blobs are minimized bytary files that can contain a model, view, controller, destroyer, css ([Less](http://lesscss.org)), and svg object.
 None of them required.
 The svg format delivers multiple vector, and / or pixel based graphics.

 ## Dependencies
-- nodeJs >= 4.0.0
+- nodeJs >= 6.9.1
 - See dependencies in package.json

 ## Run example